How Parents, Teachers and Kids Can Take Action To Prevent Bullying At Schools

 This instant reporting gives a child a sense of security once again as they now will have a way to put a stop to the bullying almost immediately.
 Knowing that they have that instant access to a trusted authority figure is sometimes all they need to give them the courage to stand up for themselves.

 Children can also use this SMS text messaging service to speak with an adult via text after an incident.
-Many children often feel ashamed about being bullied but this anonymous text messaging service may give them the courage to open up and share their experiences.
+Many children often feel ashamed about being bullied but this text messaging service may give them the courage to open up and share their experiences.

-Using anonymous texting, either to report a bully or talk about an event, allows a kid to be honest and open about what is going on.
+Using texting, either to report a bully or talk about an event, allows a kid to be honest and open about what is going on.
 Once the fear to speak is eliminated, the confidence they have in their school begins to grow.
 With that will come the confidence they need to take their own stance against being bullied.